 All pensions increase in some way under the rules of your Scheme.
-The arrangements are as follows: Pensions for all APS (Part 6) and for those APS (Part 5) members who left the Scheme before1 January 1974 - increases have been added each year since you left the Scheme and the current value of your deferred pension is shown on the enclosed statement.
+The arrangements are as follows.

+Pensions in NAPS - increases have been added each year since you left the Scheme and the current value of your deferred pension is shown on the statement.
 The increases are set out in the Government's yearly Pensions Increase (Review) Orders (PIRO) and apply to any elements of your pension that qualify for yearly increases under the Scheme Rules.
+In NAPS these increases are limited to a maximum of 5% in any year.
 These Orders broadly reflect the increase in the Consumer Prices Index (CPI), but the Secretary of State decides how these are measured and this may change from time to time.